ibalampanis/sustainable-living/guide.md

 Fact: Sustainable living is for everyone.
 While many people may be drawn to sustainable living for environmental reasons, the benefits extend beyond just the planet.
 Sustainable living can also improve health, save money, and build stronger communities.
-(7 Myths About Sustainable Living That Need to Be Debunked," EcoWatch, 2019)
+(7 Myths About Sustainable Living That Need to Be Debunked, EcoWatch, 2019)

 ---